All Episodes

 Yeah.

-Uh blacks and Hispanics have doubts about media accuracy.
+Blacks and Hispanics have doubts about media accuracy.

-This is the associated press.
+This is the Associated Press.

 So it says here, new study shows a large majority of African Americans and Hispanic news consumers do not fully trust the media to portray their communities accurately, a statistic that could be troubling for the news industry as the minority population of the U.S. grows.

-Okay, can I ask a this stupid question?
+Okay, can I ask this stupid question?

-Stupid if it's true, let me see who did the survey.
+Stupid, if it's true, let me see who did the survey.

 Media Insight Project.